 In contrast, if you are going to the mountains, you should take some sweaters or jackets because of the extreme temperature day and night rates.
 And remember: no defiant or vulgar garment is allowed!

 Entering a temple

 Hindu temples of Bali are the world full of secrets and mysteries.
 But they are fully opened for everyone at the same time.
-Temple rules for visitors are absolutely clear: the first rule is not to stand on the higher place than the priest.
+Temple rules for visitors are clear: the first rule is not to stand on the higher place than the priest.